 The following abilities and behavioral expectations complement the UW Student Conduct Code.
 All students need to demonstrate the following behaviors and abilities: Communication: All students must communicate effectively with other students, faculty, staff, and other professionals within the Department of History.
 Students must attempt to express ideas and feelings clearly and demonstrate a willingness and ability to give and receive feedback.
 All students must be able to reason, analyze, integrate, synthesize, and evaluate in the context of the class.
 Students must be able to evaluate and apply information and engage in critical thinking in the classroom and professional setting.
 Behavioral/Emotional: Students must demonstrate the emotional maturity required for the adequate utilization of intellectual abilities, the exercise of sound judgment, and the timely completion of responsibilities in the class.
-Further, students must be able to maintain mature, sensitive, and effective relationships with students, faculty, staff, and other professionals while engaging in the class and within the History Department.
-Students must have the emotional stability to function effectively in the classroom.
-Students must be able and willing to examine and change behaviors when they interfere with productive individual or team relationships.
-Problematic behavior documented: Problematic behavior will be documented by the Department and if deemed appropriate forwarded on to Community Standards and Student Conduct.
-If a pattern of behavior or a single, serious lapse in the behavioral expectations becomes evident, the steps below will be followed so that the student is appraised of a warning indicating that the student's continuation in the class and/or major is in jeopardy.
+Further, students must be able to examine and change behaviors when they interfere with productive individual or team relationships.
+Problematic behavior documented: Problematic behavior or a single, serious lapse in the behavioral expectations becomes evident, the steps below will be followed so that the student is appraised of a warning indicating that the student's continuation in the class and/or major is in jeopardy.
 The student's instructor and/or appropriate program advisor or teaching assistant will document, either verbally or in writing, the concerning behavior and notify the student that they are receiving a warning.
 Notification of the warning will be forwarded on to the Chair of the Department and Student Conduct and Community Standards via email or in hard copy.
 The warning identifies what the concerning behavior was and that any further disruptions or concerning incidents will result in the student being asked to leave the class.
-When incidents occur that represent a significant impact to the program or its participants, students may be asked to leave immediately without prior warning.
+When incidents occur that represent a significant impact to the program or its participants, students may be asked to leave immediately without prior warning